 and was on Oprah Winfrey’s Book Club recommended reading list.

 Writing the City is a literary arts platform in Singapore which supports a community of new, emerging and established prose writers to develop their writing, share their work, and give and receive feedback.
 Its facilitator is the author of We Rose Up Slowly (Math Paper Press, 2015), Jon Gresham.

 Writing the City was founded in 2011 with the support of the British Council and National Arts Council Singapore.
-In 2016, Sing Lit Station became involved in Writing the City and now leads the monthly creative writing workshops in collaboration with the British Council and the National Library Board.
+In 2016, Sing Lit Station became involved in Writing the City and now leads the monthly creative writing workshops with the support of the National Library Board.

-Creative Writing Workshops are held every month from 2pm to 4pm on a Saturday at Toa Payoh Library, The Arts House or other venue in Singapore.
+Creative Writing Workshops are held every month from 2pm to 4pm on a Saturday at Toa Payoh Library, Sing Lit Station, or an alternative venue.

-Topics may change depending on members’ input.
+Topics may change depending on members’ input; topics for consideration include wordbuilding, the art of writing novels, the use of technology and flash fiction.
 Workshop attendance is limited to around 25 participants so be sure to register each month.

 The two-hour workshop format usually consists of: